Description

 THREE KEYS WHEN WORKING WITH CARBON DRIVE

-Gates Carbon Drive belts are highly durable and offer long life when properly handled.
-However, caution must be used before and during installation to avoid damaging the carbon tensile cords.
-Excessive bending and twisting creates invisible crimps, which can lead to belt breakage.
+Gates Carbon Drive belts are highly durable.
+They offer long life when properly handled.
+However, caution must be used during installation to avoid damaging the carbon tensile cords.
+When they experience excessive bending and twisting, this creates crimps, which can lead to belt breakage.

 – back bend